You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 The forms themselves aren't free to digitize

 Here's one that's easy to miss, and it's specific to pest control.
 Standardized industry forms are copyrighted works.
-The NPMA-33 — the wood-destroying insect inspection report — is licensed by the National Pest Management Association, and reproducing or generating it electronically inside your own software carries licensing terms and fees you have to account for.
-Bake a copyrighted form into your homegrown tool without the proper license and you've created a compliance and legal problem, not a feature.
-Established platforms already carry these licenses; a weekend build almost certainly doesn't.
+The NPMA-33 — the wood-destroying insect inspection report — is licensed by the National Pest Management Association, and reproducing or generating it electronically inside your own software carries licensing terms you have to account for.
+Bake a copyrighted form into your homegrown tool without the proper permission and you've created a compliance and legal problem, not a feature.
+Before choosing any platform — or building your own — verify that the required forms are properly licensed.

-Your field team needs a phone app — and that's a whole new mountain
+Your field team needs field-ready software — and that's a whole new mountain

 Here's the one that catches everyone.
-A web app that works on your laptop is not a mobile app.
+A web app that works on your laptop is not automatically field-ready.
 Your reps are in driveways and living rooms, on phones, sometimes with bad signal.

 The FSM vendors have a gate, and you need their key